 The first decision you need to make when planning your own vocal booth is what size your vocal booth will be.
 This is actually a very tough decision.
 If cost of material is your main concern, then your choice is going to be on the small side.
 Now, I’ve worked in very small vocal booths, and you would be amazed at how quickly the spatial restrictions start to present problems.
 If the deadening material is very close to the sound source, it is difficult to eliminate the resulting reflections, giving the voice a weird texture.
 So, try to stretch out as much as you can afford.
 The extra costs are not proportionate and it will pay dividends in the long run.

 Constructing your vocal booth, you will need to be aware of which materials to use.
 Therefore, we need to consider what it is in any given material that would make it good or bad if used in your vocal booth construction.
-Let’s assume you want to build a sealed booth that will prevent all, or most, outside interference coming in and reduce the reverberating sound coming back to the mic.
+Let’s assume you want to build a sealed booth that will prevent all, or most, outside interference from coming in and reduce the reverberating sound coming back to the mic.
 Sound is a wave of energy that compresses and decompresses the air around the source, and this fluctuating kinetic energy is what travels through the atmosphere to your ears.
-This is demonstrated in the fact that sound cannot travel through a vacuum.
+This is demonstrated by the fact that sound cannot travel through a vacuum.

 Because sound is an energy, the material you use in your vocal isolation booth construction should be high in density.
 The greater the mass, the greater the sound stopping quality.
 So your door should be made of a particularly dense wood, preferably solid.
 If you ever open a vocal booth door in a high-end recording studio, it feels like you’re opening the vault door at Fort Knox.
-In fact, most top studios have two doors on their vocal recording booth for good measure.
+Most top studios have two doors on their vocal recording booth for good measure.
 This isn’t practical in a budget vocal booth.

 The denser the material, the better its sound-proofing quality.
 Let’s look at the basic materials you will use: